-- He or she was a resident of California; - He or she was employed by a public agency; - His or her principal duties consisted of active law enforcement service or active fire suppression and prevention; - He or she was killed in the performance of active law enforcement or active fire suppression and prevention duties. - College of the Redwoods attempts to establish students' eligibility for the CCP program the same day the student's application is complete unless conflicting or incomplete information is provided.
+- They were a resident of California; - They were employed by a public agency; - Their principal duties consisted of active law enforcement service or active fire suppression and prevention; - They were killed in the performance of active law enforcement or active fire suppression and prevention duties. - College of the Redwoods attempts to establish students' eligibility for the CCP program the same day the student's application is complete unless conflicting or incomplete information is provided.
 The last day to establish eligibility for the CCP for the fall, spring, and summer semesters is the last day of the applicable summer semester. - College of the Redwoods will reimburse students for fees if the student establishes CCP eligibility after having paid the fees within the same academic year only.
 CCP awards awarded after registration/other enrollment activity will not necessarily cover all fees (particularly for classes for which the student has withdrawn).
 It is the student's responsibility to ensure all applicable fees have been waived.
-Students must notify the College of the Redwoods Financial Aid Office no later than six months after the term in question if they feel there was a discrepancy in the CCP. - If College of the Redwoods determines that a student is eligible for the CCP program at the time of application, and we later discover that they are ineligible, the student is responsible for payment of all applicable fees. - CCP recipients are responsible for paying health, material, audit, student activity and other fees that may be required or optional (such as the technology fee).
+Students must notify the College of the Redwoods Financial Aid Office no later than six months after the term in question if they feel there was a discrepancy in the CCP.

-• CCP applicants should apply prior to registration.
+- If College of the Redwoods determines that a student is eligible for the CCP program at the time of application, and we later discover that they are ineligible, the student is responsible for payment of all applicable fees. - CCP recipients are responsible for paying health, material, audit, student activity, and other fees that may be required or optional (such as the technology fee). - CCP applicants should apply prior to registration.
 It is the student's responsibility to ensure the CCP has been applied to their account and all applicable fees have been waived.

-\While we state above that we will not require additional documentation, we will select applications on a random basis and request more documentation to ensure the integrity of the application process.
+\While we state above that we will not require additional documentation, we may select applications on a random basis and request more documentation to ensure the integrity of the application process.

-Loss of Eligibility for California College Promise Grant (formerly known as the Board of Governor's Fee Waiver)
+Loss of Eligibility for California College Promise Grant